An AI chatbot pushed a teen to kill himself, a lawsuit against its creator alleges

 “Please do, my sweet king,” the bot messaged back.

-Just seconds after the Character.AI bot told him to “come home," the teen took his own life, according to the lawsuit, filed this week by Sewell’s mother, Megan Garcia, of Orlando, against Character Technologies Inc.
+Just seconds after the Character.AI bot told him to “come home," the teen shot himself, according to the lawsuit, filed this week by Sewell’s mother, Megan Garcia, of Orlando, against Character Technologies Inc.

 “Imagine speaking to super intelligent and life-like chat bot Characters that hear you, understand you and remember you,” reads a description for the app on Google Play.
 “We encourage you to push the frontier of what’s possible with this innovative technology.”